stovepilot/udacity_nano/project/readme.md

 The followling code is designed to be called by the user to perform the various tasks (and could indeed be called from a tool like airflow).

 #### main.py
+`> python main.py`

+Runs through all the steps
+- Clean
+- Save locally
+- Upload to S3
+- Create database
+- Ingest data

 #### start_cluster.py
+`> python start_cluster.py`

+Starts the cluster
+- If a saved snapshot exists
+    - resuming from a saved snapshot
+- If no snapshot exists
+    - creating a new cluster
+    - running the DDL to build an empty DB
+    - Ingesting the data from S3

 #### pause_cluster.py
+`> python start_cluster.py`

+Stops the cluster and saves a snapshot of the database

 #### delete_cluster.py
+`> python delete_cluster.py`

+Stops the cluster without saving a snapshot

 ## test.py